torvalds/linux/Documentation/admin-guide/highuid.rst

 ===================================================
-Notes on the change from 16-bit UIDs to 32-bit UIDs
+Analtes on the change from 16-bit UIDs to 32-bit UIDs
 ===================================================

 :Author: Chris Wing <wingc@umich.edu>